wp-plugins/backup-scheduler/readme.txt

 This plugin is compatible with Multisite installation.

 Each blog administrator may save their own data.

 The super-admin may save either its data or the whole website.
+By saving the whole site, the admin may create different SQL files for the subsite in order to ease the restoration of a single sub-site.

 = Localization =